TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          pixels /stdWrap

    Description
-         Maximal height of the gif-file.
+         Maximal height of the image file.

 .. ###### END~OF~TABLE ######